lana/backend-challenge/README.md

 * we are developers but we also own the project and our ideas matter
 * commit messages can be an awesome time machine

 Don't forget: this is *your* project.
 Do anything you want with it.
-You don't agree with the basic structure?
-Change it!
-Don't agree with the programming language?
-Use another one!
 You can do anything here, we just ask for you to explain why on the README.

 ## Submiting this challenge